Madness Radio Shows

 Freedom Center and Western Massachusetts Recovery Learning Community worked together closely as the Western Massachusetts Recovery Learning Community got off the ground.
 We continued to co-sponsor many groups and events and collaborate on many levels, with many organizers paid at WMRLC also doing volunteer work with FC -- which was a great cross-fertilization.
 The state funders of the peer movement were not so supportive, however.
 Freedom Center was consistently denied funding through state mental health sources, though as we got funding through city Housing and Urban Development anti-poverty initiatives.
 (Freedom Center was even harassed at one point when the state monitored email records of a state employee who was also a Freedom Center activist, in an attempt to discourage their continued off-hours volunteering with Freedom Center.)>/p>

 So as "peer" programs grow in the state, there is a struggle to keep the human rights and activist values and vision of Freedom Center and Western Massachusetts Recovery Learning Community alive in the face of co-optation and silencing dynamics shaped by funding sources.
 While the community has been enormously supportive of Freedom Center, the state, it would seem, would prefer that Freedom Center just fade away.
 But Freedom Center has always been above all a spirit and a vision, and that spirit and vision will always be alive and will always move forward.

-This website is a wealth of information and links to further Western Massachusetts resources for human rights and mental health alternatives, as well as about Freedom Center's rich history of activism and mutual support.
-We encourage you to use this as a jumping off place to getting involved with the broader movement.
+To support this vision and carry the work to the future, this website is a wealth of information and links to further Western Massachusetts resources, as well as about Freedom Center's rich history of activism, community events, and mutual support.
+So please bear with anything outdated as you use this as a jumping off place to getting involved with the broader movement.